 The city is divided into two halves – Kowloon in the North (the busy, pulsing, local district that offers an insight into traditional Chinese culture), and Hong Kong Island in the south: A chic and glamorous setting for shopping, dining, and enjoying some R&R. Our five day Hong Kong itinerary aims to provide you with a blend of the very best of the two, in addition to the highlights from surrounding areas, so that you can enjoy a trip to Hong Kong that you will remember for a lifetime.

-You have a plethora of great shops and restaurants featuring world cuisines right on your doorstep on Hong Kong Island, and the city has a fantastic public transportation network that connects both halves of it by metro so it is pretty fast and easy to travel to any point that you need to.
+You have a plethora of great shops and restaurants featuring world cuisines right on your doorstep on Hong Kong Island, and the city has a fantastic public transportation network that connects both halves of the city by metro so it is pretty fast and easy to travel to any point in the area.

 Hong Kong Tickets and Travel Pass that will save you up to 50%